 Glass of milk is necessary (although if you’re like me who hates drinking milk as is, turn that milk into hot chocolate.
 Much better).

-Looking for more chocolate gingerbread recipes?
-I highly recommend making chocolate gingersnap cookies and chocolate gingerbread baked doughnuts.
+Looking for more gingerbread recipes?
+I highly recommend making chocolate gingersnap cookies, chocolate gingerbread baked doughnuts, and gingerbread pie.

 Items You May Need (affiliate links):